 The purpose of the discrimination complaint procedures is to describe the process used by the City for processing complaints of discrimination under Title VI of the Civil Rights Act of 1964 and related statutes.

 III.
 Roles and Responsibilities

-The Title VI Coordinator has overall responsibility for the discrimination complaint process and procedures.
-The Title VI Coordinator may, at his/her discretion assign a capable person to investigate the complaint.
+The Title VI Coordinator has overall responsibility for assuring that the discrimination complaint process and procedures adhere to FHWA's guidance.